ParsaAb13/-Mathematical-and-Statistical-Practices-/README.md

   - Skewness
   - Standard Deviation

-"and for error i want to say is it challenge for You for completing this code"
+""Note: One intentional error is included as a challenge for others to debug or complete.
+Feel free to contribute!""

 - Standard scores such as:
   - Z-scores